MaximeArn/Typescript-formation/README.md

     --> lib : By default typescript includes some Js api like math or the DOM. if we specify the lib option (that is a string array) we must specify manually the libraries.

+    --> removeComments : default false.
+Set to true the compiled files will not contains any comments.

+    --> noUnusedLocals : display a warning message if a variable is not used.

+    --> noUnusedParameters : display a warning message on unused parameters.

+    --> noImplicitReturns : display a warning message if not all the code paths in function return a value.

 ### Strict types VS Dynamic types

 type by inference :